-This is the first year that Premier Fishing & Brands Ltd ("PFB", "the Company" or "the Group") has chosen to produce a Sustainability Report in support of our Integrated Annual Report.
+This is the second year that Premier Fishing & Brands Ltd ("PFB", "the Company" or "the Group") has produced a Sustainability Report in support of our Integrated Annual Report.

-This report aims to clearly and concisely inform our stakeholders, including providers of financial capital, stakeholders and future shareholders of PFB of our investments across the various divisions within PFB.
+This report aims to inform our stakeholders clearly and concisely, including providers of financial capital, stakeholders and future shareholders of PFB of our investments across the various divisions within PFB.